fabric8io/kubernetes-zipkin/readme.md

     mvn clean install
     mvn fabric8:apply -pl starter-minimal

-This time the zipkin-collector, kafka and zookeeper will not be installed at all.
+This time kafka and zookeeper will not be installed at all.

 NAME | READY|STATUS|RESTARTS|AGE
 -----|------|------|--------|---